Key takeaways

 Many loans will come with various fees to be paid upfront.
 These can be expensive, and will impact the overall cost of the loan.
 But they're a one-off cost.

 - Valuation fees.
 This fee covers performing a valuation of the property you’re purchasing.
 This helps the lender ensure the amount you’re borrowing and the size of your deposit are appropriate.
-This fee can cost between $100 to $300, though some lenders offer a free valuation.
+This fee can cost between $100 to $300, though many lenders don't charge this fee.

 - Legal fees.
 The loan application process includes a contract that has to be handled by a legal team.
 This fee covers those legal services and the preparation of legal documents for the home loan.
 This can cost upwards of $100 depending on the lender.